agiledev-students-spring2025/2-git-workflow-practice-abbyibarra/README.md

 ## Comment:

-I think the article makes a great point that AI will enhance, not replace, programmers by shifting the focus to higher-level problem-solving.
+I think the article makes a good point that AI will enhance, not replace, programmers by shifting the focus to higher-level problem-solving.
 I also agree that those who embrace AI as a tool will have a significant advantage, much like past generations of developers who adapted to new programming paradigms.